Parametric Motion, Speed vs. Velocity & Proving the Circumference

 For example: \(\frac{d}{dt}\cos(2t) = -\sin(2t) \cdot 2 = -2\sin(2t)\).

-You differentiate the outer function, then multiply by the derivative of the inner function.
+One differentiates the outer function, then multiplies by the derivative of the inner function.

-• Displacement is the straight-line vector from start to finish.
-If you walk 3 blocks east then 3 blocks west, your displacement is zero.
+- Displacement is the straight-line vector from start to finish.
+Walking 3 blocks east then 3 blocks west yields a displacement of zero.

-• Distance traveled is the total length of the path you actually walked.
+- Distance traveled is the total length of the path actually traversed.
 In the example above, the distance is 6 blocks.

 Distance is always greater than or equal to the magnitude of displacement.